 These statistics are supported by the wide range of qualitative user feedback and reviews posted in Google's App Store and Apple's Play Store [E5], for example: 'It helped me work out how much time I was using my phone and what for.
-I went from about 2.5 hours per day down to 10 minutes', 'Really personalised, geared for my goals', and 'SPACE is like parenting yourself.
-It helps bring much better balance to mobile use'.
+I went from about 2.5 hours per day down to 10 minutes,' 'Really personalised, geared for my goals,' and 'I like that it gives the user the ability to not count some apps like when I'm using Google Maps or Spotify for example, I can disable tracking for those apps.'

-The Phone Life Balance webpages [E6] directly acknowledge the company's partnership with BU and the centrality of BU research in the development of SPACE.
-The company's CEO has provided a summary of BU's contribution [E7].
-She notes that the DARG team's work 'inspired and informed various solutions and design ideas', such as peer support and surveillance as a persuasion technique and the use of personas for user profiling.
-She concludes, '[BU's] continued feedback on SPACE app has greatly helped its evolution and resulted in enhanced users' feedback and an increasing number of downloads.'
+The Phone Life Balance webpages [E6] directly acknowledge Ali's involvement as senior scientific consultant, and the centrality of BU research in the development of SPACE.
+The DARG team's work 'inspired and informed various solutions and design ideas', such as peer support and surveillance as a persuasion technique and the use of personas for user profiling. '[BU's] continued feedback on SPACE app has greatly helped its evolution and resulted in enhanced users' feedback and an increasing number of downloads.'
+[E7]

 Phone Life Balance is continuing to develop 'real world' services designed around SPACE and therefore incorporating BU research.
 Through the SPACE@Communities programme, it is helping people learn to find a better phone/life balance via a group counselling initiative.
-Drawing on established behaviour change theories (e.g., goal setting, the transtheoretical model, normative misperceptions), groups focus on attendees' relationships with technology, the difficulties they face in reducing excessive usage, and the way SPACE can help them take back control of their time.
+Drawing on the user experience studies conducted and the identification of social computing principles specific to digital addiction, groups focus on attendees' relationships with technology, the difficulties they face in reducing excessive usage, and the way SPACE can help them take back control of their time.